nion-software/nionswift/docs/user_interface.rst

 Line Plot Calibrations
 ++++++++++++++++++++++
+When a line plot is selected, the calibrations subsection of the inspector panel will show variables specific to a line plot.

 .. image:: graphics/inspector_calibrations_subsection_line_plot.png
     :width: 321
     :alt: Inspector Calibrations Subsection with Line Plot Selected

-When a line plot is selected, use the calibrations subsection to
+With a line plot selected, use the calibrations subsection to

 * Change the offset, scale, and units of the x axis (Channel).